Cell phone orientation for best viewing

 “Nobody hears your boos.
 They’ll hear your vote.” ~ President Barack Obama

-Hi there, Manhattan Beach and other voters ~ welcome to another Great Election Adventure!
+Hi there, Manhattan Beach and other voters ~ welcome to the Great Election Adventure, November 2024!

 Click on any one of the sections buttons below to jump to them right now.